Yandex Cloud

 To change the disk type and increase the storage size for a cluster:

-2. In the Managed Service for PostgreSQL cluster description, change the disk_type_id and disk_size attributes in the config.resources block:
+2. In the Managed Service for PostgreSQL cluster description, update the disk_type_id and disk_size attributes in the config.resources block:

 resource "yandex_mdb_postgresql_cluster" "<cluster_name>" {